Find out what is the golden ratio and how can you use it? If you don't know what is the golden number, this article is for you.

 Solomon R. Guggenheim Museum.
 Photo by Micaela Parente

 The golden ratio has challenged mathematicians, art critics, architects, and designers.
-It has been found in ancient buildings and works of art, in music and logos, but also in natural environments and even in our own bodies.
+The golden mean ratio has been found in ancient buildings and works of art, in music and logos, but also in natural environments and even in our own bodies.

 The golden ratio is a useful tool.
-You can use it to create balance in two-dimensional and three-dimensional spaces.
-You can use it to compose music, create color palettes, and optimize web design.
+You can use the golden rule of photography to create balance in two-dimensional and three-dimensional spaces.
+You can use it for inspiration to compose music, create color palettes, and optimize the web design.
 In photography, the golden ratio gives us tools to make better compositions and emphasize the focal point.

-Nature gives us tools to understand and build graceful works of art.
-On top of that, we’ve built our own magical tools like Luminar 3, a photo editor that allows you to use the golden ratio in post-processing.
-You can download Luminar right now and try it for free.
+To sum it up, nature gives us tools to understand and build graceful works of art with golden ratio design.
+On top of that, we’ve built our own magical app like Luminar Neo, a photo editor that allows you to use the golden ratio in post-processing.
+You can download Luminar Neo right now and try it for free.

 Follow Skylum Software on YouTube // Get the latest videos, tips, and photography inspiration each week!